lizchow1/computer_graphics_project/README.md

 ### **Infinite Landscape: A Futuristic Ireland**

 This project creates an infinite landscape inspired by Ireland's iconic green hills, enhanced with futuristic elements such as advanced wind turbines and solar farms.
-The scene includes animated sheep and cows, offering an engaging and dynamic environment.
+The scene offers an engaging and dynamic environment.

 The project utilises essential 3D graphics techniques, including geometry rendering, texture mapping, lighting, shadows, animation, and user interaction.
-For an advanced feature, **Instancing** is implemented to efficiently render multiple copies of objects, optimising performance in the infinite scene.
+For an advanced feature, **Instancing** and **Level of Detail** techniques are implemented to efficiently render multiple copies of objects, optimising performance in the infinite scene.

 ## **Scene Elements**